mug896/gcc-bash-completion/README.md

 # Gcc Bash Completion

-This is a gcc bash completion function that uses the same `gcc --completion="str"` command as the original function for word completion. so there is no difference in the results. just added a few features.
+This is a gcc bash completion function that uses the same `gcc --completion="str"` command as the original function for generating completion words. so there is no difference in the results. just added a few features.